Fashion Designer Career Information

 - Moments of glamour—While the reality of being a fashion designer isn't all runways and photo shoots, there are times when you could enjoy the glamorous side of the industry.

-- Enthusiastic coworkers—Thanks to the competitive nature of the fashion design industry, you have to possess a strong level of passion to achieve success in this field.
+- Enthusiastic coworkers—Thanks to the competitive nature of the industry, you have to possess a strong level of passion to achieve success in this field.
 That means you're likely to join a team on which you're not the only one who lives and breathes fashion.

 - Ongoing change—Every season is different in the fashion world.
 Trends flow and technology evolves, which can lessen the chance you'll ever reach a point of boredom in this field.

 What Does It Take to Be a Fashion Designer?

 In addition to hard work and dedication, it takes refined skills, a strong understanding of the industry, and drive.
 In order to best prepare for a future in this field, you should take advantage of any opportunity to hone your skills.
 You can:

 - Sketch—There are some prodigies who were born to illustrate, but for the majority of designers, hard work and diligence are the keys to learning how to communicate ideas through visual mediums.
 It's also important to explore painting, sculpture, and other forms of artistic expression (all of which can help you develop an eye for proportion, scale, harmony, and other aspects of design).